yatishgarg-411/-IoT-Based-Pulse-Oximeter-with-CAD-Prediction-using-Machine-Learning/README.md

 2. Open Arduino IDE after installation.

 ##### 2. Downloading files
-1. Download the pulse_oximeter.ino file
+1. Copy the code of pulse_oximeter.ino file into a new arduino sketch file
 2. Save this file as a sketch in your Arduino IDE.
 3. Locate the folder where you saved the pulse_oximeter.ino sketch.
 4. Open this folder to access additional files.
-5. Within the sketch folder, download the following files take_readings.ipynb dataset.csv
+5. Within the sketch folder, download the following files take_readings.ipynb ml.ipnb dataset.csv
 ##### 3. Install ESP32 Board Support
 1. Open Arduino IDE.